 All cameras have the same basic settings, ISO sensitivity, shutter speed, aperture, white balance, and focus.
-Learning to play with these settings will be one of the reasons that will make the difference between your photos and those of others.
-You must understand how they work, how they affect the image and how to adjust them for each situation, for this you can visit the article 10 exercises in digital photography beforehand.
+Learning to play with these settings will be one reason to make the difference between your photos and those of others.
+You must understand how they work, how they affect the image and adjust them for each situation.
+For this, you can visit the article 10 exercises in digital photography beforehand.

-I am going to show you several photographs that I have taken using different shutter speed settings , I invite you to try them or modify the technique to your liking, then do not forget to share the result using the contact forms or comments, I would love to see them.
+I will show you several photographs that I have taken using different shutter speed settings; I invite you to try them or modify your liking technique.
+Do not forget to share the result using the contact forms or comments.
+I would love to see them.

-Don’t be afraid to try and fail, the great thing about digital photography is that you can try endlessly.
+Don’t be afraid to try and fail.
+The great thing about digital photography is that you can try it endlessly.

 Medium shutter speed

-In this example I used a shutter speed of 1/200 and a low power for the flash because I needed speed, I didn’t want a trail behind the drop, I wanted the drop suspended in the air.
+In this example, I used a shutter speed of 1/200 and a low power for the flash because I needed speed.
+I didn’t want a trail behind the drop.
+I enjoyed the drop suspended in the air.

 Long exposure photography

-It is important that the steel wool stay lit and following the same path if you want to achieve a circle of fire.
-Although you can always play with your creativity.
+The steel wool must stay lit and follow the same path if you want to achieve a fire circle.
+However, you can always play with your creativity.

 Although it is also long exposure, it is still another situation where you can use the shutter speed.
-As an advice, I will tell you not to open the shutter for more than 30 seconds when stars appear if you do not want them to come out as shaky or as traces.
+As for advice, I will tell you not to open the shutter for more than 30 seconds when stars appear if you do not want them to come out as shaky or as traces.

 For this photograph, I had to use a flashlight to illuminate the scene, as it allowed me to be more selective and not illuminate the girl’s body.
 While the shutter was kept open, I “painted” the road and its sides with light.